geokkjer/Home-lab/instruction.md

 - Rust for binary tools etc

 ## Written language and style
-use Notes.md to take notes .
+use notes.md to take notes .
 Use a casual but knowledgeable tone.
 This is not a corporate project there are no audits or compliance to adhere to.
 More like an open source project, more like a hobby/passion project

-# Bottom part
+# AI Agent Instructions: NixOS Flakes Migration for CongenitalOptimist
+## Overview
+This part of the document provides step-by-step instructions for AI agents to help migrate the CongenitalOptimist machine from traditional NixOS configuration to flakes-based configuration and upgrade to NixOS 25.05.
+The system already has excellent modular structure that we'll preserve and enhance.
-itreative about the project update often
+Itreative about the project, update often
 ## Current System Information
 - **Hostname**: work → congenital-optimist (migration in progress)
 - **Current Version**: NixOS 25.05 (migrated from 23.11)